how can i see my sins?

 Do I sound harsh?
 Well, I’m trying to be harsh so the weak will leave and gain some courage before proceeding.

 If done correctly, this process is going to crush us.
+I mean crush us.
 There is no gentle way (one that causes no pain) to see our great sinfulness.
-If we want to protect our feelings, then we don’t really want to know who we are and what we need to amend.
+If we want to protect our feelings, then we don’t really want to know who we are and what we need to amend, and are still thinking we can somehow escape death.

-If we are still so weak that we can’t bear the truth that we are less than wonderful, then this process simply ins’t going to work.
+If we are still so weak that we can’t bear the truth that we are less than wonderful, and most likely committing abominations against Our Lord…all the long as we live deceived thinking we are outside of mortal sin, then this process simply ins’t going to work.

 Salvation isn’t for the weak.

 God will tolerate our weakness (lack of humility) for a while, but He intends to make us strong.
-If we have read this website and now want to know our misery, if we really want to know what we must repent and change from, so God can save us, then we must already be strong enough to handle the real truth…or we will still just justify our sins away because we can’t stand the painful reality of who we are and the sins we really love.
+If we have read this website and now want to know our misery, if we really want to know what we must repent and change from, so to hopefully gain enough fear of the Lord to give you a real desire to amend, so God can save us, then we must already be strong enough to handle the real truth…or we will still just justify our sins away because we can’t stand the painful reality of who we are and the sins we really love.

 We must be willing to accept the fact that this honest look into our souls is going to cause us to feel horrible about ourselves (in a good way) and most likely cause us to need to remove what we enjoy most in life.